Comparing hundreds of machine learning classifiers and discrete choice models in predicting travel behavior: an empirical benchmark: Literature data

+We compile the literature data by organizing the past studies along several dimensions as shown in Table \ref{table:list_studies}.
+The dimensions are categorized into the treatment and control dimensions, corresponding to our analytical process in the result section.
+The treatment dimension includes the compared models (Column 5) and the best model (Column 6), and the control dimensions include the choice categories (Column 3), sample sizes (Column 4), among many other contextual factors, which are not presented in Table \ref{table:list_studies}.
+The collection process and description of the literature data are incorporated in Appendix IV.

-Table \ref{table:list_studies} demonstrates that the most common classifiers are MNL, NL, DNN, GLM, BM, BOOSTING, BAGGING, DT, RF, and SVM, all of which will be incorporated into our empirical experiments.
-However, it also presents at least four weaknesses of the previous comparisons in choosing the list of classifiers.
-First, each study incorporated only a small number of experiment points, which refers to not only the small number of classifiers, but also the failure to illustrate the potential variations in datasets and sample sizes, among many other hyper-dimensions.
-Second, past studies often failed to recognize the richness within each classifier.
-Many ML classifier categories, such as DNN and BOOSTING, should not be seen as a single model.
-For example, DNNs can adopt a variety of architectures and hyperparameters, so a single DNN with an arbitrary architecture cannot represent the vast DNN model family.
-Third, many important classifiers are still missing.
-On the ML side, the missing classifiers are discriminant analysis (DA) models and generalized linear models (GLM).
-On the DCM side, the vast majority of the previous studies did not incorporate the mixed logit model (MXL), which is a workhorse in practical travel demand modeling.
-Lastly, these studies predominantly used predictive performance as the criterion, but failed to acknowledge the practical challenges, such as the computational cost and the variation in coding languages.
-Although predictive performance is important to reveal the underlying behavioral mechanism, computational time can have practical implications even more important than prediction, since practitioners can decide against using a theoretically ideal model when it requires hours or days in training.
-These four weaknesses will be addressed in our large-scale experiments.
+Table \ref{table:list_studies} can inform the design of our own experiments to complement the existing studies.
+In the past literature, the common models include MNL, NL, DNN, GLM, BM, BOOSTING, BAGGING, DT, RF, and SVM.
+The contextual factors include data sets, sample sizes, and choice categories.
+The sample size ranges from 381 to 230,608 observations\footnote{The observations are the trips, so the number of individuals and households is smaller.}, and choice categories include travel mode choice, car ownership, and trip purposes.
+These values are used as baselines for our own experiment design.
+However, the literature table also demonstrates the weaknesses of past studies.
+Each study incorporated only a small number of models, and typically failed to recognize the richness within the model families.
+For example, DNNs can take a variety of architectures and hyperparameters, so a single DNN architecture may not represent the performance of a vast DNN model family.
+Past studies also miss some important models.
+On the ML side, the missing models are discriminant analysis (DA) and generalized linear models (GLM).
+On the DCM side, the missing models are the mixed logit model (MXL), which is a workhorse in practical travel demand modeling.
+Most importantly, such context-specific studies cannot reveal the general trends and the variations across these findings, which shall be addressed through this benchmark study.